TransparentEdge/docs/guides/how-to-do-things.md

-## How to invalidate contentect from python
+## How to invalidate contentent from python

 Below is a simple example in Python of how to invalidate content on our platform.